bigfix/developer.bigfix.com/site/reference/types/event-log.md

 # type: event log

-The &lt;event log&lt; inspectors return information about the specified Windows Event logs, including the System, Security and the Application log.
+The &lt;event log&gt; inspectors return information about the specified Windows Event logs, including the System, Security and the Application log.

 # oldest record number of &lt;event log&gt; : integer